drizzentic/healthbitt/README.md

 ##Technology Stack
 1. Coloured coin API.

- ...Coloured coin api provided a simple API which helped in signing and propagating transactions into the bitcoin testnet.
-The transactions
- ...include metadata that represents the patient data.
+Coloured coin api provided a simple API which helped in signing and propagating transactions into the bitcoin testnet.
+The transactions include metadata that represents the patient data.

 2. Laravel framework.

- ...Laravel framework provides a middleware that interconnects other platforms to the blockchain and DFS.
+Laravel framework provides a middleware that interconnects other platforms to the blockchain and DFS.

 3. IPFS.

- ...IPFS provides a distributed filesystem where all the respective patient's medical files are stored anonymously
+ IPFS provides a distributed filesystem where all the respective patient's medical files are stored anonymously

 ##Setup
  To Setup the Healthbitt ecosystem you need to do the following: